beyretb/AnimalAI-Olympics/README.md

 The Animal-AI package works on Linux, Mac and Windows, as well as most Cloud providers.
 <!--, for cloud engines check out [this cloud documentation](documentation/cloud.md).-->

-First of all your will need `python3.6` installed.
+First of all your will need `python3.6` installed (we currently only support **python3.6**).
 We recommend using a virtual environment specifically for the competition.
 Clone this repository to run the examples we provide you with.
 We offer two packages for this competition:

 - The main one is an API for interfacing with the Unity environment.
 It contains both a [gym environment](https://github.com/openai/gym) as well as an extension of Unity's